clj-kondo/clj-kondo/doc/editor-integration.md

 - Linting still works for files outside of projects
 - You can use a newer version of clj-kondo than what is bundled with clojure-lsp (e.g. for development)
-- More immediate feedback (although this can be tuned with lsp-mode, read below)
+- More immediate feedback (can be tuned with lsp-mode, read below)
+- Squiggles are less noisy (can be tuned with clojure-lsp, read below)

 When doing so, it's recommended to disable diagnostics via lsp-mode: